 Excessive file sharing

 For more information, see Citrix Content Collaboration risk indicators.

-Advanced user profile management
+Advanced user profile

 The User Info view on the user profile has been enhanced.
 The Trend View link has been introduced at the top right corner of the Application, Devices, and Data Usage sections.
 The Map View link has been introduced at the top right corner of the Locations section.
-These links provide a graphical representation about the user’s historical behavior during a specific time period.
+These links provide a graphic representation about the user’s historical behavior during a specific time period.
 You can navigate to User Info from the user’s risk timeline or from the Data Sources page.